Der forventes en mere moderat vækstrate for den spanske økonomi i 2018 og 2019. Væksten drives fortsat gennem et højt privatforbrug.

 The insolvency environment

-Another insolvency improvement expected in 2017, but figures remain high
+More improvement in insolvencies expected in 2018, but numbers remain high

 The economic rebound continues

-The resilience of Spanish banks has improved further in 2016, in terms of asset quality and capital.
+The resilience of Spanish banks has improved further in 2017, in terms of asset quality and capital.
 However, the level of non-performing loans remained high compared to that of other EU-members.
-With one exception, Spanish banks have passed the 2016 stress test of the European Banking Authority.

 In July 2016 the European Commission conceded Spain two additional years, until 2018, to lower the budget deficit to less than 3%.
-In 2016 a fiscal deficit of 3.5% of GDP is predicted, followed by a reduction to 3.0% of GDP in 2018.
+It is expected that this target will be met in 2018 and 2019.